szgula/UofG_Robotics_TDP/Documentation.md

 8. Appendices – Additional material not needed in the main sections of the report e.g.
    Matlab code, full Simulink block diagrams.

-**!!
-The report should indicate which team members were responsible for authoring the separate sections of the report e.g. Section 1 (written by Team Member 1 and Team Member 2).**

-**!!
-All figures, tables and equations must be numbered in an appropriate manner.
-Figures and tables need to have a descriptive caption.
-Axes on graphs need to be labelled appropriately.**

 # Table of Contents

 1. [Introduction](#introduction)